Ms-Tanya-Singh/Ms-Tanya-Singh/README.md

 ---

-## 🧠 About Me
+##About Me

-- 💻 Python enthusiast with a love for both theoretical and applied problem-solving
+- Python enthusiast with a love for both theoretical and applied problem-solving
-- 🎓 Strong academic foundation in mathematics and engineering
+- Strong academic foundation in mathematics and engineering
-- 🧮 Interested in machine learning, computational mathematics, and symbolic computation
+- Interested in machine learning, computational mathematics, and symbolic computation
-- 🛠️ Currently working on a command-line calculator and exploring contributions to open-source projects
+- Currently working on a command-line calculator and exploring contributions to open-source projects
-- 📍 Based in USA
+- Based in USA

 ---

-## 🧰 Tech Stack
+##  Tech Stack

 - **Languages**: Python, LaTeX
 - **Tools**: Git & GitHub, Jupyter, VS Code